Commercial leases and COVID-19 FAQs

 JobKeeper payments should not be included as turnover, however other government subsidies can be included.
 For example the NSW Small Business COVID-19 Support Grant.

-Yes, provided the business had an annual turnover of less than $50 million in 2018‑19.
+Yes, provided the business had an annual turnover of less than $50 million in 2018-19, and provided your lease is covered by the regulation.

-The Regulation states a business must meet the eligible entity and decline in turnover tests for JobKeeper.
+The regulation states a business must meet the qualifying entity and decline in turnover tests for JobKeeper.

-If summary, if the business had an annual turnover of less than $50 million in 2018‑19 and has experienced at least a 30 per cent decline in turnover, then it is covered by the provisions, regardless of whether it is actually eligible for or receiving JobKeeper.
+In summary, if the business had an annual turnover of less than $50 million in 201819 and has experienced at least a 30 per cent decline in turnover, then it is covered by the provisions, regardless of whether it is actually eligible for or receiving JobKeeper (e.g. some businesses may choose not to receive it, even if they qualify for it).
+If the business is a not-for-profit, only a 15 per cent decline is required.

 Commercial landlords that provide rent relief to eligible tenants will be entitled to land tax relief of equivalent value, up to a maximum of 25 per cent of their land tax liability for 2020 on the relevant property.